-When I was approached by Artsheaven to choose a piece from their selection of oil painting reproductions, or have one of my own photos turned into a painting, my thoughts turned dark.
-Part of me was really tempted to order a copy of some truly famous painting, then convince my wee niece and nephew that I was an art thief and had stolen the original, and what people were seeing in the Louvre was actually a copy.
-I’d feed dinner guests who had imbibed a little too much the same tall tale.
-In the end, though, I couldn’t pass up the opportunity to have one of my favorite photos turned into a painting.
+When I was approached by Artsheaven to choose a piece from their selection of oil painting reproductions, or have one of my own photos turned into a painting, my thoughts turned evil.
+Part of me was really tempted to order a copy of some truly famous painting, then convince my wee niece and nephew that I was an art thief and had stolen the original, haha!
+But I couldn’t pass up the opportunity to have one of my favorite photos turned into a painting.
 It took me all of five minutes to decide which photo (you might remember it from this post):

 This photo from Hungary is one of my favorites!
 It’s a drugstore around the corner from the apartment I lived in while doing research in Budapest.
 The building still has the original red lettering from when it had been a home decor store.
 I frequented this particular drugstore often, for soap and toothpaste (and chocolate, I’m not going to lie), so the familiarity of it is comforting, but the real showstopper in the photo is the orange moped parked in front.
 I love this photo and I knew that Hubby – with his lust for motorcycles (close enough) and penchant for orange – would appreciate this hanging on our walls (plus he spent some time in Budapest with me, and recognizes the place too!).